Get in touch

 Allowing independence at this young age may seem daunting to most parents, but it is the foundational step towards building self-confidence.
-We strive to nurture and grow life skills that will benefit them for years to come.
+As toddlers continue to grow our classroom provides gentle support and encouragement.
+Your child will learn skills such as:

-The pride Toddlers gain in the completion of simple activities lead to a natural desire to learn new skills and complete more advanced and challenging tasks.
-We begin this guidance through encouragement to practice simple tasks of putting on their jackets, carrying their lesson trays, putting away activities, setting up their meal spaces, and trying any new activity without hesitation.
+Toddlers gain confidence in the completion of simple activities leading to a natural desire to learn new skills and more advanced and challenging tasks.

 While Toddlers develop motor functions very early in life, it continues to progress as they age.
 During this period, we focus on expanding and refining grasping and holding skills.
 Activities for refinement of manipulative skills, eye- hand coordination, flexibility of the wrist, lightness of touch and careful handling of objects and materials that progress to more challenging fine motor accomplishments as they advance in age and prepares them for future writing.